 Life Cycle Cost (LCC) refers to the whole-life cost of owning an asset.
 In construction, the LCC is the total of all costs related to the planning, design, construction, operation, maintenance and disposal costs of an asset for its given life expectancy.

 Liquidated Damages (LD) is a financial provision specified in a contract clause that allows one party to recover damages from another party in the event of a contract breach.
-An example of a liquidated damages clause is where an Owner may charge a Head Contractor (GC) a $1,000.00 per day assessment for a project delay.
+An example of a liquidated damages clause is where an Owner may charge a Head Contractor (HC) a $1,000.00 per day assessment for a project delay.

 Long Lead Item